-Flipper was designed with extensibility in mind from the start to enable engineers to quickly build quality, easy-to-use tools for their own needs and applications.
+Flipper was designed with extensibility in mind to enable Engineers to quickly build quality, easy-to-use tools for their own needs and applications.

 In addition to building plugins for the existing platforms, you can also extend the capabilities of Flipper to other platforms by conforming to the

-Before we get started, let's define two terms we will use frequently throughout this tutorial:
+Before you get started, here are two terms you'll see frequently throughout this tutorial:

-- Mobile client: This is the mobile app running most likely on a phone or other mobile device.
-It connects to the desktop app.
+- Mobile client - mobile app running most likely on a phone or other mobile device: it connects to the desktop app.